 Mymensingh is Bordered and Bounded By

 India and Garo Hill is on the north Gazipur district on the south Netrokona and Kishoreganj districts in the east.
 Sherpur, Jamalpur and Tangail districts are on the west.
 Mymensingh has a rich background of Bangladesh history.
-Kazi Nazrul Islam once visited the place.
+Kazi Nazrul Islam, our national poet once visited the place.

 It is not only a bless of charismatic natural beauty but also rich in ethnic culture where there are many ethnic groups like – Hajong, Garo, Achik and Mandi etc. You come here to learn the real ethnic cultures and lifestyle.